tidymodels/tidymodels.org-legacy/content/packages/index.md

 * Some R objects become inconveniently large when saved to disk.
 The [butcher](https://tidymodels.github.io/butcher/) package can reduce the size of those objects by removing the sub-components.

-* To know whether the data that you are predicting are _extrapolations_ from the training set, [applicable](https://applicable.tidymodels.org/) can produce metrics the measure extrapolation.
+* To know whether the data that you are predicting are _extrapolations_ from the training set, [applicable](https://applicable.tidymodels.org/) can produce metrics that measure extrapolation.

 ### [Develop custom modeling tools](/learn/develop/)